coverclock/com-diag-hazer/README.md

            -C FILE     Catenate input to FILE or named pipe.
            -D DEVICE   Use DEVICE for input or output.
            -E          Like -R but use ANSI Escape sequences.
-           -F          Like -R but reFresh at 1Hz.
+           -F          Like -E but reFresh at 1Hz.
            -G IP:PORT  Use remote IP and PORT as dataGram sink.
            -G :PORT    Use local PORT as dataGram source.
            -H HEADLESS Like -R but writes each iteration to HEADLESS file.
            -I PIN      Take 1PPS from GPIO Input PIN (requires -D).
            -K          Write input to DEVICE sinK from datagram source.
-           -L LOG      Write input to LOG file.
+           -L LOG      Write pretty-printed input to LOG file.
            -M          Run in the background as a daeMon.
            -N FILE     Use fix FILE to save ARP LLH for subsequeNt fixed mode.
            -P          Process incoming data even if no report is being generated.
            -R          Print a Report on standard output.
            -S FILE     Use source FILE or named pipe for input.
-           -T FILE     Save the time and position trace to FILE.
+           -T FILE     Save the PVT trace to FILE.
            -U STRING   Like -W except expect UBX ACK or NAK response.
            -U ''       Exit when this empty UBX STRING is processed.
            -V          Log Version in the form of release, vintage, and revision.